 More than $50, the money will be deposited after the item delivered.
 Less than $50, the money will be deposited once the package shipped.

 Super shipper badge

 for sellers who are Super Shipper, the money will be deposited once the package scanned no matter the price of the item.

 Fast Deposit enabled

 This service is supported by Stripe.
 Seller will be charged 1% if they enabled it.
-Once enabled, Stripe will help us to deposit the money faster to seller’s bank account.
+Once enabled, Stripe will help us to deposit the money faster to the seller’s bank account.

 Required personal info for verification